httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 HTTP request on the underlying TLS connection are dispatched to the origin server with the following modifications:

-1. The client certificate is be placed in the `Client-Cert` header field of the dispatched request as defined in {{header}}.
+1. The client certificate is placed in the `Client-Cert` header field of the dispatched request, as described in {{header}}.
+2. If so configured, the validation chain of the client certificate is placed in the `Client-Cert-Chain` header field of the request, as described in
+   {{chain-header}}.
-1. Any occurrence of the `Client-Cert` header field in the original incoming request MUST be removed or overwritten before forwarding the request.
-An incoming request that has a `Client-Cert` header field MAY be rejected with an HTTP 400 response.
+3. Any occurrence of the `Client-Cert` or `Client-Cert-Chain` header fields in the original incoming request MUST be removed or overwritten before forwarding the request.
+An incoming request that has a `Client-Cert` or `Client-Cert-Chain` header field MAY be rejected with an HTTP 400 response.

-Requests made over a TLS connection where the use of client certificate authentication was not negotiated MUST be sanitized by removing any and all occurrences `Client-Cert` header field prior to dispatching the request to the backend server.
+Requests made over a TLS connection where the use of client certificate authentication was not negotiated MUST be sanitized by removing any and all occurrences of the `Client-Cert` header field prior to dispatching the request to the backend server.

 Backend origin servers may then use the `Client-Cert` header field of the